Once you know the beekeeping words, the rest is easy

 AI: abbr. active ingredient

-alarm pheromone: a banana-like scent emitted by honey bees when they are alarmed or when they sting.
+alarm pheromone: a banana-like scent emitted by honey bees when they become alarmed or when they sting.
 The scent warns sister bees about the danger and its location, causing defensive behavior.

 alcohol wash: a method for separating varroa mites from their host honey bees in order to estimate mite loads.
-The test is destructive to both the bees and the mites.
+The test kills both the bees and the mites.

 alighting board (landing board): a horizontal surface just below the hive entrance where bees may land or congregate.